gkapfham/www.gregorykapfhammer-old.com/_posts/2018-11-01-Technique-Retrospective.md

 this approach, instead using [Pipenv](https://github.com/pypa/pipenv) to support virtual environment and dependency management for programs like [GatorGrader](https://github.com/GatorEducator/gatorgrader).

+{% comment %} Speed Writing in Neovim {% endcomment %}

+- In the article [Easy steps towards speedy technical writing with Neovim]({% post_url 2017-07-01-Speedy-Writing-Neovim %}), I suggested the use of [deoplete.nvim](https://github.com/Shougo/deoplete.nvim) for text completion in Neovim and Vim.
+Even though I appreciate all of the time effort that developers have invested in this tool, I now use [ncm2](https://github.com/ncm2/ncm2) as I find it to be the fastest auto-completion engine I have tried so far.
+You can check my `.vimrc` file in my [dotfiles](https://github.com/gkapfham/dotfiles) to learn more about how I configured these tools.

 What software tools do you use when you implement software or write technical articles?
 I invite you to [contact]({{site.baseurl}}contact/) me with your own